heroiclabs/nakama-java/README.md

 > Android optimized Java client for Nakama server.

-Nakama is an [open-source](https://github.com/heroiclabs/nakama) distributed server for social and realtime games and apps.
-For more information have a look at the [documentation](https://heroiclabs.com/docs/).

-This client implements the protocol and all features available in the server.
-It is compatible with Java 1.7+ and Android 2.3+.
-The [Javadocs](https://heroiclabs.github.io/nakama-java/current/) for the client are maintained on GitHub Pages.

-If you encounter any issues with the server you can generate diagnostics for us with the [doctor](https://heroiclabs.com/docs/install-server-cli/#doctor) subcommand.
-Send these to support@heroiclabs.com or [open an issue](https://github.com/heroiclabs/nakama/issues).
-If you experience any issues with the client, it can be useful to [enable trace](https://heroiclabs.com/docs/android-java-client-guide/#logs-and-errors) to produce detailed logs and [open an issue](https://github.com/heroiclabs/nakama-java/issues).
+[Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
+Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

+This client implements the full API and socket options with the server.
+It's written in C# with minimal dependencies to support Unity, Xamarin, Godot, XNA, and other engines and frameworks.

+Full documentation is online - https://heroiclabs.com/docs

-## Usage
+## Getting Started

-The client can be downloaded from [GitHub releases](https://github.com/heroiclabs/nakama-java/releases).
-You can download "nakama-java-$version.jar" or "nakama-java-$version-all.jar" which includes a shadowed copy of all dependencies.
+You'll need to setup the server and database before you can connect with the client.
+The simplest way is to use Docker but have a look at the [server documentation](https://github.com/heroiclabs/nakama#getting-started) for other options.

+1. Install and run the servers.
+Follow these [instructions](https://heroiclabs.com/docs/install-docker-quickstart).

-If you use a build tool like Gradle you can skip the download and fetch it from the central repository.
+2. Download the client from the [releases page](https://github.com/heroiclabs/nakama-java/releases) and import it into your project.
+You can also [build from source](#source-builds).
+Alternatively, if you use a build tool like Gradle you can skip the download and fetch it from the central repository.

 ```groovy
 repositories {